The Breeders: Formation

-Kim Deal, not fulfilled in her subordinate role as bassist of the Pixies, began writing new material while the Pixies were touring Surfer Rosa in Europe with Throwing Muses.
+Kim Deal, not fulfilled in her role as bassist of the Pixies, began writing new material while the Pixies were touring Surfer Rosa in Europe with Throwing Muses.
 As neither band had plans in the immediate future, Deal discussed possible side projects with Throwing Muses guitarist Tanya Donelly.
 They recruited Carrie Bradley, violinist and vocalist in Boston band Ed's Redeeming Qualities, and recorded a short demo tape.
 Tracks on the demo tape included early versions of "Lime House", "Doe", and "Only in 3's".

 With the help of three different drummers—David Narcizo, Mickey Bones, and Carl Haarer—and bassist Ray Halliday, Deal and Donelly completed their demo tape and subsequently played one show at The Rathskeller in Boston.
 They were not called The Breeders at this point, but were billed as "Boston Girl Super-Group".
 The band sent the tape to the English independent record label 4AD because both the Pixies and the Throwing Muses were signed to the label.
 Upon hearing the tape, 4AD head Ivo Watts-Russell remarked, "This is absolutely magical, beautiful stuff."
 Deal originally described the band as "the Bangles from Hell".

 The name Breeders had previously been used for a band Deal led with her twin sister Kelley.
 "Breeders", a gay derogatory slang term for heterosexuals, was chosen because Kim Deal found it humorous and also reflected her love of horror films, specifically referencing David Cronenberg's 1979 film The Brood.